Are you using Leadpages to generate leads, but don't where your leads are coming from?

 LeadSources is capable of monitoring 7 different types of data for every lead, outlined as follows:

-Gain a deeper understanding of where your leads come from by exploring in-depth lead reports that provide comprehensive information.
+Gain a deeper understanding of where your leads come from by exploring in-depth lead reports that provide actionable information.

 Start by identifying the channels generating most of the leads by categorizing your leads by Channel.